 Now I will assume that everything is dandy.
 You just finished the deep-frying of your favorite meal, and you know that you have not crossed the smoke point.

-Get yourself a container in which you will keep your filtered oil.
+Get yourself a container in which you will keep your filtered oil and a second one to act as a transfer box.
 Yes, you have to filter it out before storing it for later use.
 The reasoning behind this is the fact that most deep-fried foods leave crumbs, breading, and other bits behind, which have a form of charcoal in most cases.

 As you don’t look for the burnt taste in your next usage of the oil, you have to get rid of them.

-I found out that it is best to place an open container into the sink, put a metal strainer over and lay it out with a cheesecloth.
-This way, you have a double layer superfine sieve that will help you to get rid of all unnecessary breadcrumbs and bits.
+I found out that it is best to place an open container into the sink, put a metal strainer over and lay it out with cheesecloth or something similar to complete your homemade filter.
+This way, you have a double-layer superfine sieve that will help you to get rid of all unnecessary breadcrumbs and bits.

 Take your deep fryer full of oil, it should be cool now, and slowly pour its contents to the container through cheesecloth and metal strainer to the box.

-Don’t rush.
+Don’t rush it.
 You are not in a hurry.
 It is better to take this slowly, as you don’t want to spill any out.
-Not only that, the oil can clog your drain, but you are losing some of that oil that you want to reuse.
+Not only that, the oil can clog your drain, if you spill it, but you are losing some of that oil that you want to reuse.

 What you are looking for now is getting all nasty bits out of your oil.
-As you pour, you will see the cheesecloth getting darker and darker, filling up with charcoal-like pieces.
+As you pour, you will see the filtration layer getting darker and darker, filling up with charcoal-like pieces.
 Those are leftovers from your meal.

 What you are getting out is the clean oil that you can reuse in the future.

-In the end, you should have an empty deep-fryer, cheesecloth full of things to dispose of, and a container full of reusable oil.
+In the end, you should have an empty deep-fryer, a filter full of things to dispose of, and a container full of reusable oil.

-Now, what to do with the container?
+Now, what to do with the container full of filtered oil?
 Well, seal it up and store it.
 In the beginning, you might have been asking why to get a sealable box.
 Its purpose is to keep the filtered oil from spoiling.

 As you have used the oil for deep frying, it smells, most likely good, but not only for you, but also for a lot of bugs that can get in, if it is not sealed.